Garland That Glows!

 The next shape I tried was a brown craft paper rectangle (3” wide at the hinge and 2 ¾” long from hinge to base).
 I liked this shape, because it was easy to cut.
 To add variety, I placed smaller (2” W X 2 ¾” H), white text weight rectangles between them.
 Once again, I experimented with hiding an image on some of the inside flaps.

 I also experimented with hearts, which required some gluing near the top in order to prevent the circuit from peeking through.
+(You may access, use, and or modify the free Cricut cut file here.)

 Step 3: Prep the Power & Ground Rails